 The College is composed of the following departments in business administration: Accounting and Financial Administration, Business Services, Marketing and Transportation Administration, and Personnel and Production Administration.
-In addition to the programs in business administration, the College includes the Department of Economics, School of Police Administration and Public Safety, Department of Political Science, School of Hotel, Restaurant and Institutional Management, School of Social Work, and Department of Urban Planning and Landscape Architecture.
-The Graduate School of Business Administration offers work leading to the Masters' and Doctors' degrees in the various business areas.
+In addition to the programs in business administration, the College includes the Department of Economics (joint with the College of Social Science), School of Police Administration and Public Safety, Department of Political Science (joint with the College of Social Science), School of Hotel, Restaurant and Institutional Management, School of Social Work, and Department of Urban Planning and Landscape Architecture.
+The Graduate School of Business Administration offers work leading to the masters' and doctors' degrees in the various business areas.
 The Bureau of Business and Economic Research and the Bureau of Social and Political Research serve as research outlets for departments in the College.